nguyenyou/scalawind/README.md

 ## Arbitrary values

+> This feature is not stable yet, it works but very limited

 We have support for [arbitrary values](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values) with quite similar signature, instead of wrapping your arbitrary value in square brackets, you now use function call.
 For example:

 ```scala